Epithelioid Mesothelioma

 Epithelioid Mesothelioma Symptoms

 Symptoms of epithelioid cancer typically start off mild but worsen over time.
+As a result, epithelioid mesothelioma could be mistaken for a more common illness like the flu.

 A doctor holds up a stethoscope to the chest of an older male patient